TPC Group gets higher buyout offer from Innospec

 First Reserve and SK Capital offered $40 a share in late August.

-TPC shares have consistently traded above the $40 price offered by the private equity firms, and at least two of TPC's top-10 shareholders have said they will vote against the deal.
+Shares of TPC closed at $40.67 on the Nasdaq on Friday.
+The shares have consistently traded above the $40 price offered by the private equity firms, and at least two of TPC's top-10 shareholders have said they will vote against the deal.

-"We urge TPCG to abandon the First Reserve deal, pursue the Innospec bid and solicit interest from other potential buyers in a full-blown auction to ensure that shareholder value is maximized," third-largest shareholder Sandell Asset Management Corp said in a statement late Monday.

-Sandell owns about 7 percent of TPC as of October 2, according to Thomson Reuters data.
+In premarket Monday trading, shares of TPC jumped 10.7 percent to $45.01.
+Shares of Innospec were unchanged from their Friday close at $34.35.

 TPC said it will consider the non-binding proposal from Innospec.
 It previously said a transaction with First Reserve and SK Capital Partners would be in the best interest of shareholders.